Updated August 9, 2023

 Word’s text formatting features don’t end there.
 A creative editor can also play with the WordArt command, accessible through the Home tab.

 It uses a mixture of 4 text effects: outline, shadow, reflection, and glow to decorate your text with a single mouse click.
 You can use this feature to highlight text differently in your document.
 For instance, you can use an outline for headings or a special WordArt for the title of your document, etc.

 The final command we will explore in the font group is the “Change Case” command.
 Again, this is accessible through the Home tab and allows you to change the case of blocks of text with a single mouse click.

 |1||Control + Shift + A||Upper case|

 |3||Shift + F3||Toggle between the different case options|

 As you’re sure to have realized, that’s a LOT of text formatting in ms word features available for use.
 And if there’s one thing designers consistently find challenging, it’s in maintaining consistency in format across a whole document.

-This leads you to the next Word feature: Styles.
+It leads you to the next Word feature: Styles.

-A couple of key notes here:
+A couple of keynotes here: